fabiankaraben/docsarchive-dev/content/typescript/5.2/modules-reference/theory.md

 Any system that solves this problem by giving files their own scope while still providing a way to make bits of code available to other files can be called a “module system.”
 (It may sound obvious to say that each file in a module system is called a “module,” but the term is often used to contrast with *script* files, which run outside a module system, in a global scope.)

-> There are [many module systems](https://github.com/myshov/history-of-javascript/tree/master/4_evolution_of_js_modularity), and TypeScript [supports emitting several ↗](https://www.typescriptlang.org/tsconfig.html#module), but this documentation will focus on the two most important systems today: ECMAScript modules (ESM) and CommonJS (CJS).
+> There are [many module systems ↗](https://github.com/myshov/history-of-javascript/tree/master/4_evolution_of_js_modularity), and TypeScript [supports emitting several ↗](https://www.typescriptlang.org/tsconfig.html#module), but this documentation will focus on the two most important systems today: ECMAScript modules (ESM) and CommonJS (CJS).
 > ECMAScript Modules (ESM) is the module system built into the language, supported in modern browsers and in Node.js since v12.
 It uses dedicated `import` and `export` syntax:
 > ```js
 > // a.js
-> export default "Hello from a.js";
+> exportdefault"Hello from a.js";
 > ```
 > ```js
 > // b.js
-> import a from "./a.js";
+> importafrom"./a.js";
 > console.log(a); // 'Hello from a.js'
 > ```
 > CommonJS (CJS) is the module system that originally shipped in Node.js, before ESM was part of the language specification.
 It’s still supported in Node.js alongside ESM.
 It uses plain JavaScript objects and functions named `exports` and `require`: